 While delving into the Freedmen’s Bureau records for a client, I came across the “Teacher’s Monthly School Report” for June of 1867 in Richmond, Virginia.
 The locations of the schools caught my eye: “16th st. near to creek,” “cor 3rd And Leigh,” and “All[e]y bet Clay & Marshall.”
-The roster named each teacher, sometimes a married couple, the date the school opened, the ethnicity of the teacher (most were “colored”), the number of students, and other data telling the student’s progress.
+The roster named each teacher, the date the school opened, the ethnicity of the teacher (most in Richmond were “colored”), the number of students, and other data reporting the students’ progress.
 Two hundred and seventy-seven students were tallied on the page.

-Lydia Judah of Richmond taught at the school that opened at Third and Leigh street in October of 1866.
-She had ten male students and 21 female.
-Lydia reported that 12 students were early readers and 12 were advanced.
+Lydia Judah’s school opened at Third and Leigh street in October of 1866.
+In June of 1867 she taught ten male students and twenty-one female.
+Lydia reported that twelve students were early readers and twelve were advanced.

 Lydia Judah died of consumption in Philadelphia in August of 1868.

 Lydia and the other schoolteachers of the Freedmen’s Bureau contributed to the cause of freedom.

 “Virginia, Freedmen’s Bureau Field Office Records, 1865-1872,” database with images, FamilySearch (https://www.familysearch.org/ark:/61903/3:1:S3HY-D1L7-94X : accessed 25 June 2022); “Teacher’s Monthly School Report,” June 1867, Richmond, Virginia; citing NARA microfilm publication M1913, roll 168.